CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Numerical Studies: Full-State Feedback

-$\theta_1$ = -0.7, and $\theta_2$ = -0.4.
-The eigenvalues of $\bm{A}$ are -0.3, 0, -0.7, and -0.4, while the pair ($\bm{A}, \bm{B}$) is stabilizable.
+with $\theta_1$ = -0.7 and $\theta_2$ = -0.4.
+The eigenvalues of $\bm{A}$ are -0.3, 0, -0.7, and -0.4, and the pair ($\bm{A}, \bm{B}$) is stabilizable.
 By choosing $\bm{R}_1$ = $\bm{I}_4$, the pair ($\bm{A}, \bm{R}_1$) is observable.
-With $r_2 = 1$, the optimal gain becomes $\bm{K}$ = [-0.94, -0.67, -0.93, -0.65].
+With $r_2 = 1$, the optimal gain is $\bm{K}$ = [-0.94, -0.67, -0.93, -0.65].
 The response of the closed-loop system to the initial conditions specified previously and the control input are shown in Fig. \ref{fig:FullState_CO2}.
-As visible, \emph{the concentration in the pre-industrial era $x_{1\text{e}}$ is reached in approximately 25 days}.
+As can be seen, \emph{the concentration in the pre-industrial era $x_{1\text{e}}$ is reached in approximately 25 days}.
 Note that, since $x_{2\text{e}}$ = $x_{3\text{e}}$ = 0, all the mass flow rates converge to zero with the exception of the flows between $c^1_{1,1}$ and $c^4_{4,4}$, i.e., the tropospheric regions are a closed system at equilibrium.
 This result explains why the paper title specifies that the network is ``finite-time combustion-tolerant'': to reach the desired pre-industrial era condition inside the target area, i.e., to reach $x_{1\text{e}}$, this control scheme brings to zero the $\text{CO}_2$ emissions of the $n_\text{q}$ vehicles and the $n_\text{h}$ houses, i.e, the mass flow rates from $c^2_{2,2}$ and $c^3_{3,3}$ to $c^1_{1,1}$ and $c^4_{4,4}$.
-Specifically, \emph{this full-state control scheme tolerates the combustion taking place in 5,000 vehicles and in 10,000 house heating systems for approximately 6 days}, which is the time it needs to bring $x_2(t)$ and $x_3(t)$ to zero.
+Specifically, \emph{this full-state control scheme tolerates the combustion taking place in 5,000 vehicles and in 10,000 house heating systems for approximately 6 days}, which is the time needed to bring $x_2(t)$ and $x_3(t)$ to zero.